alda-lang/alda/README.md

     curl https://raw.githubusercontent.com/alda-lang/alda/master/bin/alda -o /usr/local/bin/alda && chmod +x /usr/local/bin/alda

 This script requires the Clojure build tool [Boot](http://www.boot-clj.com), so you will need to have that installed as well.
 Mac OS X users with [Homebrew](https://github.com/homebrew/homebrew) can run `brew install boot-clj` to install Boot.
+Otherwise, [see here](https://github.com/boot-clj/boot#install) for more details about installing Boot.

 Once you've completed the steps above, you'll be able to run `alda` from any working directory.
 Running the command `alda` by itself will display the help text.